sujaltayade24/Team-4/README.md

 This the Ecommerce online shopping project.
 By using Technology of Angular and Spring.

-# Nile - e-commerce app with electronics.
+# Shoppers- e-commerce app with electronics.
-### Nile made with Angular 11 and Spring
+### Shoppers made with Angular 11 and Spring

 ## Technology stack
 |   Component   |   Technology  |